 Once you’ve got your list of features, you can begin hunting for a free website builder.

 A Google search is a good place to start and it should provide you with the details of a range of free website builders along with reviews and articles about the companies behind them.
-(GoDaddy Websites + Marketing allows you to build a starter website for free.)
+If you want to create a website for free with GoDaddy, then GoDaddy Websites + Marketing offers a free trial (terms and conditions apply), meaning you can start building your site without having to spend any money.
+When you’re ready, you can upgrade your site to a paid option when you

 When considering which provider to go with, make sure you conduct research into the company to confirm that they’re reputable.
 Look at reviews and keep an eye out for complaints about website downtime or other issues.